GENDER AFFIRMING & TRANSGENDER VOICE

-Gender Affirming and Transgender Voice Training is for individuals who are looking for a safe and healthy platform to develop or explore a voice that is more congruent with and/or reflective of their identity.
-Our speech-language pathologist and voice therapist, Alyssa, is grateful to have been welcomed into the trans community and has had extensive experience with voice training specific to transgender, non-binary and gender non-conforming folks.
+Gender Affirming and Transgender Voice Training is for individuals who are looking for a safe way to develop or explore a voice that is healthy and more congruent with and/or reflective of their identity.
+Our speech-language pathologist and voice therapist, Alyssa, is grateful to have been welcomed by the trans community and has had extensive experience with voice training specific to transgender, non-binary and gender non-conforming folks.

 Alyssa offers training for voice feminization, masculinization, neutralization, and voice rehabilitation-type strategies for folks who may be looking to refine vocal quality and build vocal endurance.

 Voice work is so personal and can be scary to approach.
-Alyssa offers Free Online Consultations for this very reason.
+You are welcome to pause your program at any time.
 Meet and chat with Alyssa to get a better understanding of whether this is the right fit for you.

-We're often asked about the length of time for such work.
+We're often asked about the length of time for voice training.
 Each program is non-prescriptive and highly individualized as Alyssa's focus is on supporting each individual's needs.
 For a general idea of what training might look like, consider these three stages:

 Trans Voice Toronto